LAGameStudio/apolune/README.md

 ## License

 Any original artwork not licensed elsewhere and unique to this software is licensed under CC BY NC ND 4.0 and should be replaced if you wish to make a commercial product.
-This artwork is found in the ``/data`` folder (https://github.com/LAGameStudio/apolune/tree/trunk/Apolune/data)
+This artwork is found in the ``/data`` folder (https://github.com/LAGameStudio/apolune/tree/trunk/Apolune/data)  -- please note, that you can ask and this portion can be waived depending.
+Some of the artwork found here is royalty free, so you can use it!
+Just ask.

 As it states in the LICENSE file, this work is licensed, unless otherwise indicated, under the AGPL V3 or greater, providing a framework for creating additional open source and is rather permissive.
 If you wish to purchase an exception to this license, feel free to contact the author directly.